PhD Students

 MSt University of Oxford

 Philipp joined the doctoral program in 2019.
-His research interests include metaethics, normative ethics, philosophy of religion, and political philosophy.
-Previously, he completed an MSt in Philosophical Theology at the University of Oxford and an MLitt in Philosophy at the Universities of St Andrews and Stirling.
+His research interests include (social) epistemology, social and political philosophy (especially Critical Theory), philosophy of language, philosophy of technology, and philosophy of religion (especially Hegel and Spinoza).
+Before coming to Georgetown, he completed an MSt in Philosophical Theology at the University of Oxford and an MLitt in Philosophy at the Universities of St Andrews and Stirling.
 Philipp hails from the German North Sea coast.

 BA Tulane University